rjmcbain/mvc-folder-structure/README.md

 # MVC App Organization

-Remeber [How HTTP/MVC is like a plane](https://github.com/den-wdi-2/mvc-intro)?
+Remeber [How HTTP/MVC is like a plane](https://github.com/den-materials/mvc-intro)?
 We're going to take this one step further and build a cargo plane MVC app from scratch!

 ## Fork this repo

 The Starter Code in this repo is a modified version of the Solution Code from the Intro to MVC class.
 If you test it, you'll see that it works almost identically.
 To replicate:

 1. Open terminal and `cd` to the root of `starter code`.
-2. Run `Mongod` to start your Mongo Test DV.
+2. Run `mongod` to start your Mongo Test DV.
 3. Open a new terminal tab and run `nodemon server.js` to start your localhost sever.
 4. Open ANOTHER new terminal tab and run `mongo` - this will open the Mongo CLI.